Monday, June 11, 9:00am–10:30am, Arts and Administration Building, Room A1045

 A neoprene wet suit and gloves are worn by workers who go in the water to prevent scrapes and cuts from clams and barnacles that grow on PVC markers.
 A water pump (that gets very hot) is used to spray water over bags to clean mud from the clams.
 This cleaning procedure is more efficient than the older strenuous technique of moving the clam bag to flush out the mud and helps to prevent fatigue and muscle strain.
 Use of a pulley on a metal boom provides leverage when lifting clam bags from the water and suspending them during the spray cleaning, which also avoids muscle fatigue and strain.

-1C.3 All-Cause Mortality of Commercial Fishermen in Massachusetts – Scott Fulmer and Shruti Jain, University of Massachusetts Lowell
+1C.3 Mortality in Commercial Fishing: A Proportionate Mortality Ration Analysis of Two Fishing Ports in Massachusetts – Scott Fulmer and Shruti Jain, University of Massachusetts Lowell (Presentation slides).

 As commercial fishing in the US has been the subject of study to better understand occupationally-related fatality rates for the development of surveillance to track geographical and fishery-specific differences in fatality rates, most prior occupational health studies in commercial fishing in the US have focused on occupational events, rather than on all causes mortality.
 There have been a few studies that examined occupational disease causality among fishermen, but these have tended to be European or Canadian, and have not used data from the US fisheries.